FreeNAS® Hardware Requirements and Recommendations

 - At least two SATA or SAS disks (mirrored) attached to a dedicated storage controller.
 LSI HBAs are recommended and check the FreeBSD Hardware Compatibility List for a full list of supported disk controllers and HBAs

-- NAS drives such as WD Red™ are recommended for systems up to 8 drives
+- NAS drives such as WD Red™ Plus are recommended for systems up to 8 drives

 - At least one physical network port (Intel® recommended).
 For best results, see the FreeBSD Hardware Compatibility List for supported Ethernet chipsets